cristiandonosoc/cristiandonosoc.github.io/content/posts/cpp/dll_hot_reloading_part1.md

 change, it can unload the current dll instance, reload the new one and call into it again.
 And that's it: Hot code reloading!
 The process can be repeated any number of times.

+Basically the steps are:
+1. Copy the original DLL into a created temporary location.
+2. Load that DLL, leaving the original one untouched.
+3. Listens for changes on the original DLL.
+4. On change, make a new copy into *another* temporary location.
+5. Unload the first DLL.
+6. Load the second DLL.
+7. Start calling into the newly loaded.

 TODO INSERT IMAGE

 ## Devil in the details

-The overview above is true, but there are a lot of details that are critical to consider:
+The overview above is true, but there are a lot of details that are critical to consider, which I will talk in my next post, since why they do not change the flow, they are quite important.
+Basically:

+- Code architecture to aid with the process.
+- Memory lifetime management.
+- Global variable lifetime management.
+- Some tips on handling with compilers/file timing.

 ### DLL management